mysql/mysql-utilities/doc/man/mysqldbexport.rst

 The :option:`--exclude` option does not apply to grants.

-The permitted values for the :option:`--format`, :option:`--export`, and :option:`--display` options are case insensitive.
-The option also permits the user to specify a prefix for a valid value.
-For example, --format=g will specify the grid format.
-An error will be generated if a prefix matches more than one valid value.
+For the :option:`--format`, :option:`--export`, and :option:`--display`
+options, the permitted values are not case sensitive.
+In addition, values may be specified as any unambiguous prefix of a valid value.
+For example, :option:`--format=g` specifies the grid format.
+An error is generated if a prefix matches more than one valid value.

 EXAMPLES
 --------